SegersIan/knowledge-base/content/cybersecurity/_index.md

 * Red Hat stores authentication log information in /var/log/secure instead of /var/log/auth.log used by Debian and Ubuntu systems
 * Cuckoo, or Cuckoo Sandbox, is a malware analysis sandbox that will safely run malware and then analyze and report on its behavior.
 * Sn1per is a pen test framework.
+* sFlow, NetFlow, and IPFIX are all used to capture network flow information,
+* FDE can be enabled via MDM.